tableau-mkt-archived/node-tableau-sdk/README.md

 - As a string exactly conforming to either `YYYY-MM-DD` or `YYYY-MM-DD HH:MM:SS`.
   This is the most performant way to insert dates into your extract, and is recommended for very large datasets wherever possible.
 - As an object instance of `moment`.
-This maybe the most performant way to insert dates into your extract in situations where you are already using the `moment.js` library to manipulate dates.
+This may be the most performant way to insert dates into your extract in situations where you are already using the `moment.js` library to manipulate dates prior to insertion.

 ## Advanced usage (native APIs)